zoisite-rb/zoisite-rb/guides/source/contributing_to_zoisite.md

 $ tools/devcontainer sh
 ```

-#### Using rails-dev-box
+#### Using zoisite-dev-box

-It's also possible to use the [rails-dev-box](https://github.com/rails/rails-dev-box) to get a development environment ready.
-However, the rails-dev-box uses Vagrant and Virtual Box which will not work on Macs with Apple silicon.
+It's also possible to use the [zoisite-dev-box](https://github.com/zoisite/zoisite-dev-box) to get a development environment ready.
+However, the zoisite-dev-box uses Vagrant and Virtual Box which will not work on Macs with Apple silicon.

 #### Local Development